 Related Posts

-European and Middle Eastern Folk Dance by Andrew Carnie This new book on Folk dance has the following parts: What is Folk Dance?
-Dances of Western Europe and [...]
+European and Middle Eastern Folk Dance by Andrew Carnie is now available online as an open-access resource.
+This new folk dance book is organized into the following sections: What [...]